Part of the Speed audit

 The fix is simple: tell the browser the image size before it loads.
 When you add width="800" height="600" to an img tag, the browser calculates the aspect ratio (4:3 in this case) and reserves that space in the layout.
 When the image arrives, it fills the reserved space without moving anything else.

 CSS can also set image sizes, but HTML attributes have a key advantage.
 They work before the CSS loads.
 If your stylesheet is on a CDN that is slow for one visit, the HTML attributes still reserve the right space.
-This is why both Google and browser vendors recommend setting dimensions in the HTML tag.
+This is why both Google and browser vendors recommend setting sizes in the HTML tag.

 Modern CSS has a property called aspect-ratio that browsers auto-apply when they see width and height attributes.
 You do not need to calculate ratios yourself.
 Just set the attributes and let the browser do the math.